georgevc15/multifarious-python-projects/README.md

 - emailslicer -> branch <- contains Email Slicer project that ask user's email address and returns the user's  email domain and name

-- travis -> branch <- super simple security system
+- travis -> branch <- super simple security system.
+Checks if a user exists within the system and removes it if the user wants to.